 If no form validation can be performed (UI), then perhaps we should display some type of help text explaining what the rules are?
 Preferably all layers (API, CLI and UI) would fail to create the repository and provide some useful information so that the user can fix the name.

-#3 Updated by Adam Ruzicka about 3 years ago
+#3 Updated by Adam Ruzicka over 7 years ago

 It would be good to include the definition of docker repository name format in the docs.